DeepRegNet/DeepReg/docs/source/docs/configuration.md

 - `weight`: float type, weight of individual loss element in total loss function.
 - `scales`: list, or None.
 Optional argument.
-If you do not pass this argument (or pass the list [1]), the loss is calculated at a single scale.
+If you do not pass this argument (or pass the list [0], the value `null` or an empty value pair), the loss is calculated at a single scale.
 If you past a list of length > 1, a multi-scale loss will be used.
+  WARNING: an empty list ([]) will raise an error.
 - `kernel`: str, "gaussian" or "cauchy", default "gaussian".
 Optional argument.
 Defines the kernel to use for multi-scale losses.